HakaiInstitute/Beaked-Hazelnut-population-genetics/README.md

 This repository contains the following data files:

-- 'file 1': Collection metadata for all tissue samples analyzed in this study.
+1. 'file 1' - Collection metadata for all tissue samples analyzed in this study.

-- 'file 2': SNP table containing the sample x genotype matrix
+2. Hazelnut_SNP_genotypes.csv - A table of SNP gentypes formatted as a sample x genotype matrix

-- Hazelnut_Morphological_Data.csv: Table of morphological data used to acomany the genetic results
+3. Hazelnut_Morphological_Data.csv -  Table of morphological data used to acomany the genetic results

-- 'file 4': a fasta file containing the raw rbcL and matK sequences derrived from a subset of samples in this study
+4.  'file 4' - a fasta file containing the raw rbcL and matK sequences derrived from a subset of samples in this study

-- Raw HiSeq data has been depositied at NCBI (BioProject: xxxxxxx).
+5. Raw HiSeq data has been depositied at NCBI (BioProject: xxxxxxx).